RickyMcMaster/hw/README.md

-hello-world
+hinweis
 ===========

-This is a new repository.
+This is the latest version of the dstk repository.